 Once the application deadline passes, all applications are sifted to ensure that they meet our eligibility criteria.
-Whilst the online system does a lot of this work automatically (for example, by enforcing word limits and calculating work experience), other criteria are manually checked, such as ensuring that the application is written in English.
+Whilst the online system does a lot of this work automatically (by enforcing word limits and calculating work experience hours), other criteria are checked manually, such as ensuring that the application is written in English.

-All applications that make it past this stage are reviewed by an independent reading committee.
-Reading committees are composed of an academic and a regional expert.
-Reading committee members themselves have to apply for this responsibility, and they are interviewed to assess their suitability for the role.
-They bring great experience with them, with many having worked in recruitment or admissions at UK universities.
-They are trained and briefed and their job is to carefully and consistently review applications, and then give them a score.
+All applications that make it past this stage are reviewed by an independent Reading Committee, composed of an academic and a regional assessor.
+Reading Committee members are carefully selected, and are interviewed to assess their suitability for this important role.
+They bring a wealth of experience to the selection process, with many having worked in recruitment or admissions at UK universities.
+After receiving comprehensive training from the Secretariat, their job is to carefully and impartially review and score applications.

-Reading committees operate independently of the Chevening Secretariat and British embassies and high commissions (which we will call ‘posts’ from now on).
-The Secretariat and posts do not influence the scores the reading committees give.
+Reading Committees operate independently of the Chevening Secretariat and British embassies and high commissions (‘posts’).
+The Secretariat and posts have no influence over Reading Committee scores.

-The top scoring applicants are passed on to posts to review.
+Top scoring applicants are passed on to posts for further review.
 This is the longlist.

-The number of applications that make the cut varies, depending on the number of awards available that year in each country/territory.
-However, given the volume of applications we receive, to have made it to the longlist is an achievement within itself.
+The number of applications that are longlisted will vary, depending on the number of awards available that year in each country/territory.
+However, given the volume of applications we receive, to have made it to the longlist is a significant achievement in itself.

 Each post receives their longlist.
-Their task is to then review that longlist and select those candidates that they would like to invite to interview.
-Posts will take various factors into consideration, such as the reading committee score, and the content of their application with regards to their career plans, leadership and influencing skills, motivations for studying in the UK, and their networking statement.
+Their task is to then review all longlisted applications and select candidates to invite to interview.
+Posts will take various factors into consideration, such as the reading committee score, and the content of each application with regards to career plans, leadership and influencing skills, motivations for studying in the UK, and networking statements.

 Firstly, congratulations!
 You should know that you’ve done extremely well to get this far.

 Please log back into the application system and schedule your interview.
 Interview slots are limited, and are available on a first-come first-served basis.
 We therefore suggest you schedule your interview slot as soon as possible.
 Please read any instruction carefully and make sure that you arrive at your interview with plenty of time, and with any ID, or additional documents that you are requested to bring.